marcingolenia/blog/content/blog/2020-04-20-fsharp_cool.md

 ---
-templateKey: blog-post
 title: 'Few snippets that prove F# COOLNESS'
 date: 2020-04-20T23:20:10.000Z
 description: >-
   There's a legend around F# that the language is good for science, academic stuff (yes it is good for this as well but not only).
 Most people think that functional languages are complicated and thus will make them not productive.
 Nonsense!
 Let me introduce you to some cool F# features that can make you more productive.
 You can put away difficult things into the future, meanwhile use F# to write correct and concise code and create bullet-proof cool apps!
 Let me start with F# justification as a modern language then some functional programming evangelism, after that I will give you some F# selling points.
-featuredpost: false
+draft: false
-featuredimage: /img/fsharp.webp
+image: /images/fsharp.webp
 tags:
   - fsharp
 ---
-## 1. Is F# modern language?
+## Is F# modern language?
 Most of the Fsharpers are Csharpers first.
 Let me write about C# a little bit.
 Let's look into new C# 8.0 features that you already know and love:
 * Pattern matching - we have this in F# since 2005 with features you can dream of (upgraded with active patterns in 2010).
 For Fsharpers the pattern matching C# is a toy for kids.
 Examples will come.
 * Using declarations - it is so old in F#...